alebrot/kalories/README.md

 ## Implemented Stories ##

-1. As an Admin I want to set the expected number of calories per day in a settings' panel.
+**1. As an Admin I want to set the expected number of calories per day in a settings' panel.**

 Implementation: